Supply Chain Management MSc

-We are pleased to note that you are interested in our MA programme.
+We are pleased to note that you are interested in our MSc programme.

 |Programme name and degree||Supply Chain Management|